paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

 seo:
   date_modified: 2020-03-19 09:47:42 +0000
 ---
+*Update 2020-03-31 - The function now automatically creates an image directory and variable for all new posts.
+Details below.*

 This is my first blog post on this site.
 I thought it would be appropriate to use it to share a small, simple PowerShell script I created to automatically initialise a Jekyll post .md file with the required parameters. :slightly_smiling_face:

 The code is available on my GitHub <a target="_blank" href='https://github.com/paddycull/New-JekyllBlogPost'>here</a>